 - Label Description: A textual description of the label, such as "dog."

-- Confidence Score: A number associated with every returned label annotation, representing the Vision API's assessment of the label's accuracy.
+- Confidence Score: A number associated with every returned label annotation, representing the Cloud Vision's assessment of the label's accuracy.
 Confidence scores range from 0 (no confidence) to 1 (very high confidence).

 With Cloud AutoML Vision, you provide labeled datasets in order to train models that perform custom label detection with your labels.
 By combining label detection with a search index, you make images searchable in new ways.
 The following diagram illustrates one such approach:

 - A user uploads an image from a client application to a Cloud Storage bucket.

 - When a new image arrives in the bucket, Cloud Pub/Sub generates a notification.